If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 Strength workouts work on the muscles that support the spine to make you stronger and more able to deal with any physical challenge.

 You not only become stronger, but also have better mobility and capacity to manage loads like groceries, children, or furniture.
-And leads to better posture, less pain, and more confidence to live an active lifestyle.
+It leads to better posture, less pain, and more confidence to live an active lifestyle.

 These workouts include exercises like deadlifts, pull-ups, and rowing.